 You are expected to be active participants in the online course.
 This course is unique as it acts more as an informal community of practice group with your peers and Field Liaison (= Seminar Instructor).
-Similar to practicum, you will get out of your seminar experience what you contribute to it.
-After two missed discussions, additional written assignments may be required.
-It is your responsibility to communicate with the Seminar Instructor/Field Liaison if discussions are missed and additional assignments need to be completed.
+Like practicum, you will get out of your seminar experience what you contribute to it.
+After two missed or late discussions and at the discretion of the instructor, additional written assignments may be required and/or students risk receiving an NCR (no credit = F) in seminar leading to withdrawal from practicum.
+It is your responsibility to proactively and effectively communicate with the Seminar Instructor/Field Liaison if discussions are missed and additional assignments need to be completed.